cnabio/cnab-spec/301-metadata-repositories.md

 The `timestamp` role indicates concisely whether there is any new metadata, bundle, or image on the repository.

-The `snapshot` role prevents attackers from tampering with interdependencies between bundles and / or images.
+The `snapshot` role prevents attackers from tampering with interdependencies between bundles and/or images.

 Since metadata for both the `timestamp` and `snapshot` roles could be updated whenever a new bundle/ image is produced at any time, they MAY each use a threshold (1, 1) of _online keys_, or signing keys accessible on-demand by automation for the repository.
 In fact, they MAY even share the same online key.
-The metadata for each role MAY expire daily, since it is expected to be updated relatively frequently (e.g., whenever a developer pushes a new bundle / image, or a scheduled job runs to renew the metadata).
+The metadata for each role MAY expire daily, since it is expected to be updated relatively frequently (e.g., whenever a developer pushes a new bundle/image, or a scheduled job runs to renew the metadata).

 In order to achieve [gradual security](300-cnab-security.md#gradual-security) over time, it is RECOMMENDED to use the delegation model described in the rest of this subsection.
 Following the SHOULD recommendations, if either images or bundles are first signed using only TUF, then level 1a or 1b security is provided respectively.
 If both are signed using TUF, then level 2 security is provided.
 Building on top of that, following the MAY recommendations, if either images or bundles are additionally signed using in-toto, then level 3a or 3b security is provided.
 Finally, if both are signed using TUF and in-toto, then level 4 security is provided.